One of Us' - screenplay, WINNER, Best First-Time Writer Short Screenplay, Oxford Script Awards, Oxford, UK, 2023

 Additionally, it received an HONORABLE MENTION at the Athens Intl.
 Monthly Art Film Festival, 2022 and

-HONORABLE MENTION, Best Short Screenplay, Bowery Film Festival, New York, 2022.
+HONORABLE MENTION, Best Short Screenplay, Bowery Film Festival, New York, 2022, and was a

 It was also a NOMINEE, Best Technique, at the London Paperscreenplay Awards, 2022 and made